Jessica Pegula's Success and Achievements in Timeline

 October 24, 2022: Career-High Rankings and Guadalajara Open Title

-On October 24, 2022, Jessica Pegula achieved new career-high rankings of world No. 3 in both singles and doubles after winning the Guadalajara Open.
+On October 24, 2022, Jessica Pegula achieved new career-high rankings of world No. 3 in both singles and doubles, following her victory at the Guadalajara Open.
 She became the first American woman to win a WTA 1000 title since Madison Keys in 2019.

-In 2023, Jessica Pegula and Coco Gauff returned to the top doubles ranking after qualifying for the WTA Finals as a pair and individually.
-At the WTA Finals, Pegula recorded her first win ever at this tournament, defeating Elena Rybakina.
-She defeated Aryna Sabalenka and Maria Sakkari, reaching the semifinals.
-She defeated Coco Gauff and reached the biggest final of her career, before losing to Iga Swiatek.
+In 2023, Jessica Pegula and Coco Gauff returned to top doubles ranking after qualifying for the WTA Finals as a pair and individually.
+At the WTA Finals, Pegula recorded her first win ever at this tournament, and her 40th singles hardcourt win over Elena Rybakina.
+She defeated Aryna Sabalenka, and qualified for the semifinals, where she defeated Maria Sakkari.
+Next, she defeated Coco Gauff and reached the biggest final of her career, where she lost to Iga Świątek.

 2023: United Cup Victory

-In 2023, Jessica Pegula led the US team to victory in the inaugural United Cup, defeating Martina Trevisan in the final against Italy.
+In 2023, Jessica Pegula led the US team to victory in the inaugural United Cup.